Frequently Asked Questions

 What academic materials does my student need for class?

 All students are expected to bring a notebook and a writing instrument.
 If your son or daughter is in a math or science course, a calculator is recommended.
 For students in a science-based course, pants and closed-toed shoes are required for labs and fieldwork.

 When do I check out my student?

-Parents are encouraged to attend the laboratory Open House that takes place at the end of the evening session.
-WAVU officially ends on Saturday at 8:00 PM, so we ask that whether or not you attend the open house, you are prompt in collecting your student.
-Many thanks in advance for your punctuality.
-Important note: each parent or guardian will be asked to present identification before leaving with the student.
-Please be sure to have a picture i.d. with you when you come.
+Parents are strongly encouraged to attend the laboratory Open House that takes place at the end of the evening session.
+WAVU officially ends on Saturday at 7:30 PM, so we ask that whether or not you attend the open house, you are prompt in collecting your student.
+Locations will be provided in welcome emails and at check-in.

 What is your cancellation policy?